mbenetti/HPAC-Hot-path-analytic-container/README.md

 ![HPAC](https://user-images.githubusercontent.com/27162948/59157187-9590a680-8aa6-11e9-865c-3e65b5b69416.JPG)

-This is the architecture of the container and the different layers of abstraction
+This is the container architecture and the different layers of abstraction for analytics.

 ## Quick Start